 ERP Reports

-Current enterprise systems come loaded with pre-written ERP reports, but the list never covers all user needs – these systems mainly just come with the preferred report as advertised for the end-user.
-Ultra has found it often takes users weeks or months to master these report-writing tools.
+Current enterprise ERP systems come loaded with pre-written ERP reports, but the list never covers all user needs.
+These systems mainly just come with the preferred report as advertised for the end-user.
+Ultra has found it often takes users weeks or months to master these report-writing tools to extract data.

 - Key performance metrics